keep this website free for you. TaxTips.ca does

 The tax credits in this table have been calculated using the indexation

 factors shown in the bottom line of the table.
-The indexation factors and
+The indexation factors and tax rates have been

 have been confirmed to Canada Revenue Agency information.
-The only

 n/a means there is no cap on the amount of medical expenses for other

 For Quebec taxpayers, each federal tax credit is, in